-Coming by road, you will have to cross over to Koh Lanta Yai via two car ferries, the first one being approximately a 1-hour drive from Krabi International airport.
-Sometimes there can be long queues at the car ferries, which can add a couple of hours to your trip.
-So if you arrive at Krabi airport after 8pm or have a flight out before 11am this form of transport will not be viable for you.
+Coming by road, you will have to cross over to Koh Lanta Yai via one car ferry.
+Sometimes there can be long queues at the ferry, which can add an hour or so to your trip.
+If you arrive at Krabi airport after 8pm or have a flight out before 11am this form of transport will not be viable for you.
 Instead you will have to book a speedboat transfer or stay one night in Krabi.
-A bridge is currently being built connecting Koh Lanta Noi with Koh Lanta Yai, which will eliminate one of the car ferries, but that wont be finished for a few more years.

 Taxi: this is the most direct and comfortable option.
 You can book a taxi from the airport to your accommodation in Koh Lanta.
 These are easy to book at the airport, where you will find lots of people yelling out to you for taxis and transport before you exit.

-A private taxi will cost you about 3000 baht per car, and depending on the queues at the car ferries, could take anywhere between 2-4 hours.
+A private taxi will cost you about 2500-3000 baht per car, and depending on the queue at the car ferry, could take anywhere between 2-3 hours.

 One way to make your transfer cheaper would be to find some other people who are going to Koh Lanta and offer to share a taxi.
 If there are a few of you, you could hire a private mini van for the same price.